 providing an increased materials catalogue.

-Rust resistance and malleability at intense degrees is one of the core points of the 316L.
+Rust resistance and malleability at intense degrees is some of the core points of the 316L.

 Suited for demanding environments from industrial works to end-user items such as jewellery.